 When I think of winter, I think of back home where we have huge mounds of snow, black ice on the roads and weather forecasts of -10 degrees F/-20 C (Man, I love Minnesota).
 But that’s not at all the case for winter in Japan.

 We traveled there in the dead of winter – beginning of February – and it got cold enough to snow in the mountains, but it didn’t stick to the ground.
 In the cities, the temperatures hovered between 40-50 F (5-10 C), so we were comfortable with just a light jacket outside.

 8. Japan Snow Festival

 We literally missed this festival by 2 days.
 TWO DAYS.
 If you followed our journey while we were teaching in South Korea, you know that vacation days are not very flexible, and the fact that we got an entire week off after already taking a 17-day trip to the Philippines is really rare.
 We felt pretty lucky and decided not to push our luck.

-But I have rambled… My point is that the Sapporo Snow Festival (which takes place annually usually in the beginning of February) looks so cool (literally!), we may just have to make a trip back to Japan specifically for this festival!
+But I have rambled… My point is that the Sapporo Snow Festival (which takes place annually usually in the beginning of February) looks so cool (literally!), we may just have to make a trip back to Japan in the winter specifically for this festival!